Right to Information

 (b) discretions conferred by this Act be exercised so as to facilitate and promote, promptly and at the lowest reasonable cost, the provision of the maximum amount of official information.

-To access this information, you will need to download and submit a Right to Information application form HERE
+To access this information, you will need to download and submit this Right to Information Application form 2019-20

 There is a cost associated with requesting information, this can be found on page 4 of the form.